£10 Off Orders Over £250 (Inc Vat)

 Once the sealant is fully dry, check to ensure that the draughts have been effectively sealed.

-Draught proofing - silicone draught sealant draught excluder - block cracks - draught proofed
+Draught proof your home - silicone draught sealant draught excluder - block cracks - draught proofed

 Final Thoughts

-Draught proofing your windows is a practical and cost-effective way to enhance the comfort and energy efficiency of your home.
-Whether you choose foam strips, window film, sealant or other methods, the key is to ensure a proper seal, increasing home comfort and reducing your fuel bills.
+Draught proofing your windows is a practical and cost-effective way to improve the comfort and energy efficiency of your home.
+Whether you choose foam strips, window film, sealant or other methods, the key is to ensure a proper seal.

 For more DIY inspiration, visit Hiatt Hardware and browse a broad range of how-to guides, related articles and insights.